-This Directors' Report provides information on the structure of the Trust's business, the Trust's financial performance for the period from 1 July 2020 to 30 June 2021 (Financial Year), the strategies and prospects of the Trust as well as the key risks to the Trust.
+This Directors' Report provides information on the structure of the Trust's business, the Trust's financial performance for the period 1 July 2021 to 30 June 2022 (Financial Year), the strategies and prospects of the Trust as well as the key risks that face the Trust.

-The responsible entity of the Trust, Scentre Management Limited (Company or responsible entity), is a member of Scentre Group.
+The responsible entity of the Trust, Scentre Management Limited (Company or Responsible Entity), is a member of Scentre Group.

-Although the Trust is externally managed, the responsible entity as a member of Scentre Group has adopted, and is bound by, the terms of the various charters and policies implemented by Scentre Group.
+Although the Trust is externally managed, the Responsible Entity as a member of Scentre Group has adopted the terms of the various charters and policies implemented by Scentre Group.
 The operations of the Trust are carried out by Scentre Group executives and employees and the management of Westfield Carindale is also conducted by subsidiaries of Scentre Group.

-Scentre Group's governance, ethical business practices and high standards of personal conduct are fundamental to the way Scentre Group works as a responsible and sustainable business.
-These values support the way in which Scentre Group manages the Trust and Westfield Carindale, one of 42 Westfield Living Centres managed by Scentre Group.
+Scentre Group's governance, ethical business practices and high standards of conduct are fundamental to the way the Group works as a responsible and sustainable business.
+These values support the way in which Scentre Group manages the Trust and Westfield Carindale, one of the 42 Westfield Living Centres managed by the Group.